UK government wants Champions League final moved from Russia

 Russia's state gas company, Gazprom, has been a sponsor of the Champions League since 2012 — the same year Ukraine co-hosted the European Championship with Russia.
 But the company's logos were removed from a UEFA-branded "Champions Festival" on Kyiv's main street when the Ukrainian capital staged the 2018 Champions League final between Real Madrid and Liverpool.

+Separately on Tuesday, the Polish football federation asked FIFA to urgently clarify whether its World Cup playoff game against Russia on March 24 will be played in Moscow as scheduled.
+The winner of that game will face Sweden or the Czech Republic for a place at the World Cup in Qatar.

-But if Russia qualifies for the World Cup in Qatar in November the team name must be changed to something neutral that likely would not include the word “Russia.”
-The Russian team at the past two Olympics has been called the “ROC” — Russian Olympic Committee.
-Russia is due to host Poland in a World Cup qualifying playoff in Moscow next month.
+If Russia qualifies for the World Cup in Qatar in November the team name must be changed to something neutral that likely would not include the word “Russia.”
+The Russian team at the past two Olympics has been called ROC — Russian Olympic Committee.

+AP Sports Writer James Ellingworth in Düsseldorf, Germany contributed to this report.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports